Bing-su/adetailer/README.md

 | mediapipe_face_short | realistic           | -      | -         |

 The yolo models can be found on huggingface [Bingsu/adetailer](https://huggingface.co/Bingsu/adetailer).

-You DON'T need to download models from huggingface.

 ### Dataset